8080labs/pyforest/README.md

 And you're ready to go.

 Please note, that this will also add pyforest to your IPython default startup settings.
+If you do not want this, you can disable the auto-import as described in the FAQs below.

 ## Frequently Asked Questions